Brasserie d'Orgemont - Bière Triple

 Nose

-Intense and expressive with notes of yellow fruit, toasted cereals, and spices (coriander, ginger)
+Intense and expressive notes of yellow fruit, toasted grains, and spices (coriander, ginger)

-Warm and generous, round, with a full texture, pronounced aromas of candied fruit, and a lingering finish of spices (cloves, pepper).
+Warm and full-bodied, round, with a rich texture, pronounced aromas of candied fruit, and a lingering finish with notes of spices (cloves, pepper).

 Serve